puppetlabs/puppet-docs/source/pe/3.7/razor_install.markdown

 ###Load iPXE Software

 You must set your machines to PXE boot.
-Without PXE booting, Razor has no way to interact with a system.
-This is OK if the node has already been enrolled with Razor and is installed, but it will prevent any changes on the server (for example, an attempt to reinstall the system) from having any effect on the node.
+If they don't PXE boot, Razor has no way to interact with a system.
+When a node has already been enrolled with Razor and is installed, it no longer has to PXE boot, but that will prevent any changes on the server (for example, an attempt to reinstall the system) from having any effect on the node.
 Razor relies on "seeing" when a machine boots and starts all its interactions with a node when that node boots.

 Razor provides a specific iPXE boot image to ensure you're using a compatible version.